 The work of the Foundation is managed by a board comprised of six members, three from Sweden and three from Finland.
 The board is appointed by the governments of the respective countries.
 The members are chosen for a period of three calendar years and individual deputies are appointed for each of the board members.
 The governments of Sweden and Finland also appoint one of the members from each country to serve in alternate years as chair and as vice chair.

-During 2018 the Chairperson is former County Governor Chris Heister (SWE) and Minister Jan-Erik Enestam (FIN) is Vice Chair.
+During 2019 the Chairperson is Minister Jan-Erik Enestam (FIN) and former County Governor Chris Heister (SWE) is Vice Chair.
 The foundation´s day to day business is run by Gunvor Kronman in Finland and Mats Wallenius in Sweden.

 Read more about the Foundation here>>